-The timeline for the cannabis medication’s production and approval raise serious questions about whether the government has been involved in insider dealing, which is illegal in the UK:
+The timeline for the cannabis medication’s production and approval raises serious questions about whether the government has been involved in insider dealing, which is illegal in the UK:

 2016 – Theresa May wins the general election

-May’s husband owns the majority share in the world’s largest producer of cannabis, GW Pharmaceuticals
+May’s husband’s company owns a significant share in the world’s largest producer of cannabis, GW Pharmaceuticals

 2017 – Victoria Atkins Becomes Parliamentary Under Secretary – despite almost no government experience